Episode 4: Public Art

 I shared this backstory with friends who had a keen spatial perspective.
 One of those people was Rob Karner.

-This episode of the Traversecityist is sponsored by
+Episode 1 of the Traversecityist is sponsored by